 Faculty members may also be assigned to assist with "special problems" courses.
 These courses, which carry variable credit, are intended to provide the more able and advanced students with the opportunity for independent study and research.
 For admission to a "special problems" course a student must obtain the approval of the Department Head and the instructor who will supervise the study.
 The Department Head and the instructor also determine, prior to the student's enrollment, the amount of credit to be assigned on the basis of the complexity of the problem.
 Within the first two weeks of the semester the instructor will submit to the Department Head, with a copy to the Dean of the School, a report of the problem to be studied, the hours of credit assigned, and a brief statement of the work outlined for the student.
-It is emphasized that "special problems" courses.
+It is emphasized that "special problems" courses are not intended for credit convenience or informal completion of another departmental course.
 Instructors should accept the responsibility for such courses only if they believe that the quality and preparation of the student, the nature of the problem, and the purpose to be served fully justify the expenditure of instructional effort required.